 Take "wedding in the round" to the next level: set up stations for your ceremony #Ceremony Advice#steal-this-idea#wedding in the round Updated May 21 2019 (Posted Apr 30 2015) Chris Wolfgang mswolfgang Photo from Lynn & Adam's Arlington Museum Wedding from doomgirl You've probably at least heard of the term "wedding in the round" before.
 If you haven't, no judgment — we've got you covered.
 In a typical wedding in the round, guests surround the couple for the duration of the ceremony.
 Sometimes guests are seated, sometimes they stand, sometimes they're arrayed in a circle around the couple, and we've even seen them arranged in a spiral!
 Adam and Lynn went a step further.
 A few steps actually.
 They walked around the circle themselves, stopping at different stations to complete their ceremony.
 I'll let Lynn describe it herself: "… each set of the attendants were stationed a few feet apart to create a circle within the tables of guests.
 We began at our officiant, who began the ceremony, and then we proceeded to each set of attendants.
 Each set performed a piece of the ceremony; readings, vows, rings, etc. We completed the circle by ending up back at our officiant who… pronounced us man and wife.
 Everyone felt very involved, and it made it so personal."
 I love this idea especially if you've got a ton of people you'd love to include in your wedding.
 What an intentional way to really focus on each aspect of your ceremony!
 Chris Wolfgang Chris is a writer and editor in Omaha, Neb.
 She'll talk your ear off about independent webcomics, animated film, and Ultimate Frisbee. @chriswolfgang @mswolfgang PREVIOUS Emily & Jay's beer-themed Denver courthouse and brewery wedding NEXT 18 delicious non-alcoholic mocktail recipes to thrill your teetotaling guests Show/Hide comments [ 5 ] An intriguing idea.
 I really like how it would make the ceremony more involved for the guests (and hopefully less boring!)
 Reply This is so timely for me!
 We wanted to involve a bunch of people in our ceremony, and I was trying to figure out how we're going to do that smoothly without looking like a high school graduation.
 I didn't want people to sit at tables during the ceremony, but this has me reconsidering.
 Hm!
 Reply I love this idea.
 It is so original and a personal touch I've never seen performed at a wedding before.
 I particularly like how it incorporates the individuals who are most important in the couple's lives.
 Reply I went to a Masonic wedding like this.
 They had different deacons perform different parts of the ceremony, and it was pretty cool!
 Reply Seriously?
 This is the first time I've heard about this "wedding in the round."
 This is a good idea and I'm now thinking to include this in wedding planning in Hong Kong.
 How about setting up the chairs in a circle and having the wedding arch in the middle?
 That would be really cool like One Heart Wedding did in of their wedding productions.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.